-Employees in Hong Kong care most about their medical insurance.
-Hong Kong has a limited social healthcare system, so employees are very focused on private healthcare.
-Hence the high importance attached to medical insurance.
+[Updated 3/27/23] Employees in Hong Kong care most about their medical insurance.
+While Hong Kong has a publicly-funded healthcare system, it has very limited capacity.
+So those who are affluent (or aspire to be) are very focused on private healthcare.
+Hence the high importance attached to employer-provided medical insurance.

 Many insurers are already venturing into retirement planning and wealth management to meet consumer demands.
-This is against a backdrop of a highly matured market, an ageing population and a general increase in affluence.
+This is against a backdrop of a highly matured market, an aging population, and a general increase in affluence.

 There are so many variables that it is very difficult to give an average cost for an employee benefits package.